kilowhat/kilowhat.net/flarum-extensions-wordpress.md

 ## Flarum changelog

-### Version 1.6.1 - November 3, 2020
+### Versions 1.6.1 & 1.6.2 - November 3, 2020

 - Flarum beta 14 compatibility

+Version 1.6.1 contained a bug.
+1.6.2 fixes it.

 This version can only be installed on Flarum beta 14.

-You can update the Flarum extension via Composer.
+The new version will automatically be installed when you migrate to Flarum beta 14 with Flarum's official instructions.
 Requires **version 1.4** or greater of the Wordpress plugin.

 ### Version 1.6.0 - August 3, 2020